Daucus carota Macerated Oil

 After peeling the carrots (you don’t have to peel them) and cutting them into thin slices, I placed the carrots onto a tray and put them in our oven to dry.
 I did this in our stove (as we don’t have a dehydrator).
 The lowest setting on our stove is 160 degrees so I set it at that.
 It took about 9-12 hours for the carrots to be completely dried.
 So perhaps not the most economical way to dry carrots but it worked.
 If you have a dehydrator, use that to remove the water content from the carrots.

 Once dried, I placed the carrots into the Vitamixer then covered the carrots with virgin organic olive oil.
-This was then mixed for a minute or two. (the vitmiax did not powdered it down) so probably won’t do this next time….Then I placed this mix into a clean (sanitized) canning jar.
+This was then mixed for a minute or two. (the vitamix did not powdered it down) so probably won’t do this next time….Then I placed this mix into a clean (sanitized) canning jar.
 Note: Most companies seem to use sunflower oil and even sesame oil.
 Shall have to try the sesame oil.

 Allow the carrots to infuse in the oil for about 4 weeks.
-Here is a picture of the macerated oil I recently purchased from Florihana in France.
+Here is a picture of the infused oil I recently purchased from Florihana in France.
 The oil, needless to say, is exquisite.

 About Carrot Daucus carota subsp. sativus macerated oil